Masato-Nakamura-3/TransCloze/README.md

 This pipeline also contains a few supplementary scripts:

-1. webm2wav: Transforms PCIbex outputs into wav files
+1. webm2wav: Transforms PCIbex outputs (.webm files) into wav files
-2. CheckAndEdit: A Praat script to facilitate human inspection of machine-generated onset and transcription
+2. CheckAndEdit: Facilitates human inspection of machine-generated onsets and transcriptions in Praat

-3.

 ## Instructions

+* This pipeline is built for OSX.
+This should work for other major OS's but it might need some modification.

+* If you have any questons, please contact Masato Nakamura (mnaka@umd.edu).

 ### Preperation

+### Installation

 Please download the entire folder and place it whereever you want.
+See paht

-#### Data
+#### Data preperation

-- Wav of webm files whose names following a specific naming rule.
+- The wav of webm files must have names following a specific naming rule.
 It must contain the trial type, the item ID with one-letter condition code, and the participant ID, each of which separated by underscores (e.g. exp_10a_tdlf.webm).
 The trial type and the subject ID can be whatever strings that do not contain underscores.
-The second part indicating the item information ("10a" in the example above) can also be whatever string, but if you want to generate a csv file using this pipeline, it must be a combination of one number (whatever digits will be fine) and one alphabet following it.
+The second part indicating the item information ("10a" in the example above) can also be whatever string, but if you want to generate a csv file using this pipeline, it must be a combination of one number (however many digits will be fine) and one alphabet following it.
-- Optional: If you want to include contextual information in the output Praat files or csv files, you need a python dictionary that maps item information (e.g. "10a") onto the contextual information. (e.g. {"10a": "The dog bit the", "10b": "The man bit the", ...}).
-Such contextual information can help human inspection/correction of automated transcription.
+- Optional: If you want to include some additional information in Praat Text Grid files to aid human inspection or in csv files for analysis, and you can have a python dictionary that maps item information (e.g. "10a") onto the information. (e.g. If you want to show the stimuli/context in the Praat Text Grid files, {"10a": "The dog bit the", "10b": "The man bit the", ...}).

 ### Converting webm files to wav files (webm2wav)